Math major and advanced courses FAQ

 Senior requirement

-Math 480 and 481 runs as a combination of a reading project and guided research experience, with presentations to other students in the seminar.
-It is a great option for students who prefer a structured program where a mentor and projects to work on are already identified.
-It requires no prior research experience, and is accessible to any senior majoring in mathematics.
+Math 480 and 481 run as a combination of a reading project and guided exploration experience, with presentations to other students in the seminar.
+Either is a great option for students who prefer a structured program where a mentor and reading projects to work on are already identified.
+It requires no research experience, and is accessible to any senior majoring in mathematics.

 Math 475 requires more independent work.
 To enroll, the student must find a faculty adviser to sponsor the project.
 It is recommended to start looking for an adviser at least a semester in advance.
 Typically, the student will be expected to have an idea of a project they wish to work on, or an area of interest that is aligned with the adviser’s field of study, and allows the adviser to help the student identify a suitable problem to work on.

-It is recommended that students who wish to complete the senior essay should get a bit of research experience prior to senior year.
-Some options include a summer REU, our own summer program SUMRY, the Yale math directed reading program run by graduate students every semester, independent study through Math 470, or working on an unofficial project with a faculty member.
+It is recommended that students who wish to complete the senior essay should get a bit of research or independent study experience prior to senior year.
+Some options include a summer REU, our own summer program SUMRY, applying for the Lewis summer research award, the Yale math directed reading program run by graduate students every semester, independent study through Math 470, or working on an unofficial project with a faculty member.
 These will help you get the experience and research project ideas you will need to successfully complete a senior essay.

 How does Math 475 work?